 - It has less chromosomes in its DNA than modern wheat

-You may be wondering what less chromosomes have to do with the flour we consume.
+You may be wondering what less chromosomes have to do with the types of flours we consume.
 To explain that let me first give you a little background as to how we have modern wheat varieties today.
-Einkorn was hybridized with wild goat grasses to produce offsprings of durum wheat and modern wheat.
-This was done out of necessity.
-A way to create a larger berry and more resilient forms of wheat to mass produce the crop for a growing population.

-Sounds great, however, in doing this the offspring gained additional chromosomes with each crossbreeding of plants.
-Einkorn has 28 chromosomes, while modern wheat has 46.
 Because of the combinations of past crossbreeding, overtime wheat lost its nutrient dense components and its ability to be at harmony with human digestion.
 This is a contributing factor as to why we see so many digestive problems in countless adults and children today.

-Einkorn Health Benefits
+Einkorn Flour Health Benefits

 - Contains more B vitamins, zinc, iron, magnesium, and essential fatty acids